William J. Donovan: CIA

-In 1946, Donovan resumed the practice of law and began writing a history of American intelligence since the Revolution – a book he never completed.
-He traveled extensively in Europe and Asia and ran unsuccessfully for the Republican nomination for U.S. Senate.
+In 1946, Donovan resumed the practice of law and began writing a history of American intelligence since the Revolutionary War – a book he never completed.
+He traveled extensively in Europe and Asia and ran unsuccessfully for the Republican nomination for the US Senate.

-He also became chairman of the newly founded American Committee on United Europe (ACUE), which worked to counter the new Communist threat to Europe by promoting European political unity.
-The vice-chairman was Allen Dulles, and Walter Bedell Smith sat on the board as well.
+He also became chairman of the newly founded American Committee on United Europe (ACUE), which worked to counter the new Communist threat to Europe (→ Cold War) by promoting European political unity.
+The vice-chairman was Dulles, and Walter Bedell Smith sat on the board as well.
 The ACUE financed the European Movement, the most important federalist organization in the immediate postwar years.
 (In 1958, the ACUE provided 53.5% of the movement's funds.)
 In addition, the ACUE provided all of the funding for the European Youth Campaign, in which Joseph Retinger, Robert Schuman, and Paul-Henri Spaak were involved.

 Meanwhile, Truman moved forward with plans for a new intelligence agency, finally giving approval in 1946 for a watered-down interdepartmental "Central Intelligence Group."
 Donovan warned that it would be ineffectual – he compared it to a "debating society" – and he soon proved to be right.
 As the Cold War quickly intensified, Truman recognized the need for a far stronger intelligence service, and in February 1947 asked Congress to approve plans for a Central Intelligence Agency along the lines Donovan had proposed.
 Donovan himself lobbied Congress privately to pass the enabling legislation, the National Security Act of 1947.
 It was, in Waller's words, "a vindication of Donovan's vision".
-Among the OSS members who went on to become major CIA figures were Allen Dulles, William Casey, William Colby, and James Jesus Angleton.
+Among the OSS members who went on to become major CIA figures were Dulles, William Casey, William Colby, and James Jesus Angleton.